Jeffchiucp/ExplodingPlatForm/README.md

 #### Week 1
 _planing your game_
 * [goals for the week]
+Set up the Game play

 #### Week 2
 _finishing a playable build_
-* [goals for the week, should be finishing a playable game]
+* [goals for the week, should be finishing a playable game] Work on the Game Mechanics

 #### Week 3
 * [goals for the week]